 Who are we?

-These tasks are undertaken for a number of clients such as the Oxford Preservation Trust, Natural England, local authorities, English Nature, the Woodland Trust and other organisations concerned with preserving the environment.
-We are one of about a thousand local nature conservation groups affiliated to the British Trust for Conservation Volunteers (BTCV)
+These tasks are undertaken for a number of organisations such as the Oxford City Council, Oxford Preservation Trust, Natural England, the Wildlife Trusts, the Woodland Trust and numerous local organisations concerned with conserving the natural environment.

-Each task is led by an experienced volunteer, who is responsible for liaising with the client and ensuring that the work is completed to the required standard.
-The task leader also ensures that new volunteers understand the purpose of the work and have been shown how to use the tools safely.
-Note that we advise that anyone coming to an OCV task has an up to date tetanus vaccination, just in case!
+Each work party is led by an experienced volunteer, who is responsible for liaising with the client and ensuring that the work is completed to the required standard.
+The work party leader also ensures that new volunteers understand the purpose of the work and have been shown how to use the tools safely.
+Note that we advise that anyone coming to an OCV event has an up to date tetanus vaccination.

 What kind of tasks do you carry out?